 Derived from the Latin word ‘Pendere’ meaning ‘to hang down’, a pendant (aka; heart chakra), is an ornamental element that is suspended through another piece of jewelry worn around the neck.
-A pendant is an ornament that is suspended from another piece of jewelry such as a necklace, chain, or a thread with a loop, usually made to be detachable, so that it can be used with different necklaces or with a pin- back to be worn as a brooch.
-Pendants are believed to be one of the earliest forms of bodily adornment carrying ornamental, protective, and devotional or religious significance.
+Pendant jewelry are ornaments that are suspended from another piece of jewelry such as a necklace, chain, or a thread with a loop, usually made to be detachable, so that it can be used with different necklaces or with a pin- back to be worn as a brooch.
+Pendant jewelry is believed to be one of the earliest forms of bodily adornment carrying ornamental, protective, and devotional or religious significance.

 Throughout history, pendants were available in different forms – serving varied purposes.